urbit/docs/hoon/reference/irregular.md

 ##### Reading guide

 Headings contain runes, phonetics and tokens.
 Description contains a link to the docs and a short description of the rune.
-Both regular (R) and irregular (I) forms are given.
+Both regular and irregular forms are given.

 Want to `Ctrl-f` to find out the meaning of something weird you saw?
 Search for `\symbol`. ie `\?` or `\=`.
 It'll show you to the irregular forms that uses that symbol.